 Property means preservation

 The pollution problem is fundamentally a property rights problem.
-Consider it: history’s greatest environmental disasters are defined by the fact that their perpetrators violated others’ property rights without full and proper recompense.
+Consider it: History’s greatest environmental disasters are defined by the fact that their perpetrators violated others’ property rights without full and proper recompense.
 The offenders unfairly and coercively impose their costs, those associated with the operations of their businesses.

 There is, then, an important, if under–appreciated, sense in which definite private property rights beneficially constrain participants in a free market economy; such rights compel consumers, producers, entrepreneurs, and investors to internalise their own costs, to forgo a subtle form of theft—causing damage without indemnifying the injured party.